crL96/Order-Management-API/README.md

 # Order Management API

+## Description
+This project is a simple REST API backend that handles store stock, orders and allows users to create, read, update and delete products and orders.

 ## Getting Started

 You can either run locally or try out the API by making your requests to https://order-management-api-mj7v.onrender.com